How to spot contagious equine metritis, what to do if you suspect it and measures to prevent its spread.

 Preventing and controlling CEM

-You can use the HBLB Code Of Practice to help prevent infection and to stop the disease spreading.
+You can use the Horserace Betting Levy Board contagious equine metritis code of practice to help prevent infection and to stop the disease spreading.

 You can also prevent CEM by practising strict biosecurity on your premises.

 - tell your vet immediately - they may take samples from your horse for lab testing